 De Gerlache, searching for unexplored territories in Antarctica

 Adrien de Gerlache leaves Antwerp in August 1896.
 He aims to explore some missing parts on the map of Antarctica.
 He reaches Ushuaia on New Year’s day 1897.
 Almost 120 years ago, he sailed the same waters we’re facing here.
 His ship was double the length of ours, and 1.5 times as wide.
-Still, it would be way smaller than most of cruise-ships and ice breakers that go to Antarctica these days.
+Still, it would be way smaller than most cruise ships and ice breakers that go to Antarctica these days.

 The Belgica, his expedition ship, got stuck in the ice in February 1897, and it would take him and his crew 13 months to get back out of there.
 He’s the first to have overwintered on Antarctica.
 He discovered many locations and updated the map of Antarctica as we know it today.

-It feels as an honor to be a Belgian and sailing in these waters.
+It feels like an honor to be a Belgian and sail in these waters.
 As a young man, De Gerlache drew many of the parts of the maps we use here today.
-When reading de Gerlache’s book, one sees how much he saw it as his duty to discover this area and bringing some Belgian influence.
+When reading de Gerlache’s book, one sees how much he saw it as his duty to discover this area and bring some Belgian influence.
 It’s partially thanks to his work that Belgium was one of the first 12 signers of the Antarctic Treaty.

 Many bays, mountains, and islands in the Antarctic peninsula got their names by de Gerlache.
 The passage he called the Belgica Strait, was later renamed to the Gerlache Strait in his honor.
 Anvers Island, Brabant Island, Flanders Bay are just a few of the places that got their names by Mr. de Gerlache. and his crew.
 And even the Netherlands have de Gerlache to thank for the fact that the Wilhelmina bay on Antarctica carries its name.

 De Gerlache is not just famous for his own expedition.
 Because he influenced several later discoveries in the Antarctic region.
 One of the crew members was Roald Amundsen, who would later be the first to reach both poles.
 De Gerlache later also assisted Shackleton with his infamous expedition.
 It was de Gerlache who sold him his yacht.
 Ernest Shackleton renamed it “Endurance”.